 Welcome to the Department of Education

-Our courses and minors offer an understanding of the interplay between education, culture, communities and policy.
-We invite you to try a course and to consider one of our two minors: teaching and learning studies and education studies.
-Our minors offer an interdisciplinary perspective on education through an investigation of research, theory and practice.
+Our courses and programs offer an understanding of the interplay between education, culture, communities and policy.
+We invite you to try a course and to consider our newly approved education studies major or one of our two minors: teaching and learning studies and education studies.
+Our major and minor programs offer an interdisciplinary perspective on education through an investigation of research, theory and practice.

 Why Study Education?